ArcticZeroo/frozor-commands/README.md

 const {CommandArg, Command, CommandHandler} = require('frozor-commands');

-// Get the slack token from env! const bclient= new SlackBot(process.env.SLACK_TOKEN);
+// Get the slack token from env! const client= new SlackBot(process.env.SLACK_TOKEN);

-// Set the commandHandler in the bclient useful so we don't have to deal with global variables, etc. bclientcommands = new CommandHandler({bclient bclient);
+// Set the commandHandler in the client useful so we don't have to deal with global variables, etc. clientcommands = new CommandHandler({client});

 class HelloCommand extends Command{
     constructor(){